How to Install phpMyAdmin on Debian 12

 Step 1: Install LAMP Stack on Debian 12

 phpMyAdmin requires the LAMP stack to work correctly.
-This section shows you how to install the supporting software to turn your Debian 12 system into a web server with the LAMP stack.
+This section shows how to install the supporting software to turn a Debian 12 system into a web server with the LAMP stack.

-If you already have LAMP stack installed, you can skip directly to the Download phpMyAdmin section.
+Note: If you already have LAMP stack installed, skip directly to the Download phpMyAdmin section.

 Step 1.1: Update Software Packages and Install wget

-The wget utility allows you to download files directly from the terminal window.
-Open the terminal and update your repository package information before installing wget to ensure you obtain the latest available version:
+Theย wgetย utility allows downloading files directly from the terminal.
+Before installing wget, open the terminal and update your repository package information to ensure getting the latest available version:

 sudo apt update